codewithsathya/cph-submit/readme.md

 [Google Chrome](https://chromewebstore.google.com/detail/cph-submit/ekplnobooikgpdbobcciehbhcmlklgnc)

-Install the extension using the above links, and keep the browser window open when you want to submit from cph in VS Code.
+Install the extension using the above links, and keep the browser window open when you want to submit from Codeforces Pro in VS Code.

 ## Building